 Now, don’t get me wrong, I do get into the game.
 I get in on the betting pools (I choose my team by the color of their jersey), and that ol’ high school cheerleader in me can’t help but break into a cheer when things get exciting.
 But just when I think I got this football thing figured out, Bobby informs me that those boys are just runnin’ to the locker room for halftime.
 It’s just as well, really, because the halftime show is my favorite part.
 That’s when us girls push the boys off the sofa and dance along in the living room.
 After all, this ol’ cheerleader still has some shake in her!

-The Super Bowl is an American tradition, and it’s always been one that my family celebrates together.
+The Big Game is an American tradition, and it’s always been one that my family celebrates together.
 We huddle around the TV yelling and screaming, eating ourselves silly.
 And there’s laughter—lots of laughter.
 I may not be able to tell you with certainty what teams are playing, and the next day I’m bound to ask, “Who was it that won again,” but for me the game is really beside the point.
 The point is that we’re together being a little bit loud and a little bit crazy.
 I say, “Game on.”